Skip to content

 Best business texting services: EZ Texting

-EZ Texting simplifies SMS marketing with a user-friendly mobile app interface.
-And EZ Texting guides you through sending your first text message to simplify it even more.
-Along with the ability to set up drip campaigns, EZ Texting offers access to Shutterfly’s image library and editor, and QR codes.
-These features help you create attractive messaging and build your contact list.
+EZ Texting is an all-around SMS marketing solution for businesses.
+Along with the ability to set up drip campaigns, EZ Texting offers access to Shutterfly’s image library and editor, as well as QR codes.
+These features help you create professionally designed MMS messages in your messaging campaigns and build your contact list.

 Plus, you can access two-way texting, group texting, and attractive templates for contests, vouchers, and coupon codes to drive more awareness and loyalty to your brand.

-Along with SMS analytics, the SMS marketing service also integrates with your email marketing software.
+Along with SMS analytics, EZ Texting integrates with your email marketing software.
 This can give you a clearer picture of your marketing campaign’s performance.
 EZ Texting also offers up to six free keywords that can trigger an automatic text response from incoming messages, but it will cost you $25 per keyword to add more.

 Keep in mind while EZ Texting bundles credits with each plan, these credits don’t roll over month to month on their plans.
-And they aren’t exactly clear on this inside their pricing page.
-To find this information, you have to sift through their Help Center
+And they aren’t exactly clear about this on their pricing page.
+To find this information, you have to sift through their Help Center.

-Bottom line: EZ Texting is a valuable tool for businesses looking to increase customer engagement and attract potential customers.
+Bottom line: EZ Texting is a strong text messaging option for businesses looking to increase customer engagement and attract potential customers.
 But some businesses may find other options more cost effective due to the lack of rollover credits.

 EZ Texting pricing